- This event has passed.

 After registering, you will receive a confirmation email with details about how to join the event on Monday, November 2, at 7:00 central.

-Tecumseh and the Prophet will be published on October 27, you can pre-order your copy at Magic City Books or online here: https://magiccitybooks.square.site/product/tecumseh-and-the-prophet/250.
+Tecumseh and the Prophet is available at Magic City Books or online here: https://magiccitybooks.square.site/product/tecumseh-and-the-prophet/250.

 About Tecumseh and The Prophet